 These two areas, boutiques, and a business center surround a courtyard that is a haven from the city’s noise and traffic.
 With singing parakeets, fountains, and greenery, it’s a lovingly tended space that leads to instant relaxation.
 Rooms that don’t face outward look down at this garden.

-Nestled into a corner of the second floor is a good–sized Athletic Club with Life Fitness treadmills, weight machines, and other staples of the five–star gym—including a personal trainer on staff.
-A smallish yet sun– drenched terrace swimming pool offers a great place to work on your tan and it’s surprisingly quiet for a central city pool.
-Rounding out the health facilities are three massage cabins, including one outfitted with flair (tatami mat, walls draped with fabric, East Asian decorative touches) for Thai massages, a rare treat in Mexico.
-More importantly, an expert from the Four Seasons Bangkok came over to personally train the resident masseuse in the proper technique.
-A full–fledged spa is in the planning stages.
+Nestled into a corner of the second floor is a good–sized Athletic Club with Life Fitness treadmills, weight machines, and other staples of the five–star gym—including a personal trainer on staff and an attendant who brings a cool scented washcloth just when you need it.
+A smallish yet sun– drenched terrace swimming pool offers a great place to work on your tan and it’s surprisingly quiet for a central city pool—if the construction crews on the many skyscrapers going up aren't busy.
+Rounding out the health facilities are three massage cabins, including one outfitted with flair (tatami mat, walls draped with fabric, East Asian decorative touches) for Thai massages.

-The stately and staid Four Seasons Mexico may not be the best choice for travelers who are keen to uncover new trends or gain insights into their host country.
+The stately and staid Four Seasons Mexico may not be the best choice for travelers who are keen to uncover new trends, follow the creative class to the next hotspot, or gain insights into their host country.
 But for Type A personalities whose travel plans demand a high level of service and security, this ultra–luxurious palace is the clear option.
 Despite a steady increase in high-end competition in Mexico City, "I’m staying at the Four Seasons" still carries the surest air of prestige with upper-crust locals.